Ziadashraf301/Black-Friday/Black-friday-Regression-models-and-outliers-analysis-.md

 **The model performs 63.1% on the test and 62.7% on the train data.
-This suggests that a baseline model doesn’t over-fit the train data but there is a problem in sampling the test data so i will estimate the model accuracy on 10 fold-CV.**
+This suggests that a baseline model doesn’t over-fit the train data but there is a problem in sampling the test data so I will estimate the model accuracy on 10 fold-CV.**

 ``` r